Escobar-is-there/Streamlit-Apps/README.md

 - 🗺️ **Interactive map** with boundary visualization for geographical context.
 - 🎨 **User-friendly design** for seamless data exploration.

-This project represents **Imtiaz Azmir’s** debut in geospatial data visualization, combining Python's robust libraries with storytelling through data.
+This project represents **Rafiqul Alam Imtiaj’s** debut in geospatial data visualization, combining Python's robust libraries with storytelling through data.
 It serves as a showcase of how geospatial analysis and interactive tools can unlock meaningful insights.

 ## 🔗 Live Demo
 https://geospatial-dashboard-19208057.streamlit.app/